salomelamprecht/memory_matching_game/README.md

 ### *Manual Testing*
 Whilst developing the game, I frequently previewed it in order to check the layout and content as well as its responsiveness.
 I did this throughout the development period.

-I used git version control and a working branch to ensure that any changes were commited to the master branch only when happy with the progress.
+I used git version control and a two working branches to ensure that any changes were commited to the master branch only when happy with the progress.
+Commits added throughout as and when larger changes were made whilst using working branches.

-I used console.log() throughout to nesure the game was functioning the way I needed it to.
+I used console.log() throughout to ensure the game was functioning the way I needed it to.

+#### Testing against user stories
+Please see below and also in the features sections where there are some images showing how this works.
+1. Navigating the game is easy with the simple layout.
+Buttons only become available as the user makes their choices throughout therefore simplifying the whole design.
+2. The instructions are displayed to the user when the game starts and stays for the duration of the game so that the user can refer back to it if required.
+3. Themes are easily selected by the click of a button.
+4. Difficulty levels can be easily selected by the click of a button.
+5. If the user changes their mind and no longer wants to play the game they selected, they can select quit button and it will take them back to where they can make new selections.
+6. Users can contact the developer by emailing them through the link available in the footer.
+7. Users can play against family and friends and keep score using the same web browser's localStorage.
+8. There are jokes for the user to enjoy should they wish to take a break from playing the game.
+This is done by selecting the jokes button below the game's main section.

 **Some of the issues encountered and fixed are as follows:**